pagopa-archive/io-ops/README.md

 ## `io-ops profiles:exist`

-Check if, for the given fiscal codes, there are active profiles or not.
-Return the given csv with a new last column contains profile exist or not.
+Check if, for the given fiscal codes, there are relative profiles or not.
+It outputs the given csv with a new last column containing true if a profile exists.

 ```
 USAGE